sakariye22/soemthing/README.md

-this repositery is about the landingpage -blah blah
+this repositery is about the backend server